Draco-of-3000/Draco-of-3000/README.md

 - 👋 Hi, I’m Kelvin!
 - 👀 I’m interested in Game Design, UX Design
 - 🌱 I’m currently learning UX Design and Game Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... (will update soon!)
 - 📫 How to reach me ... kevin.tenisson@gmail.com

 <!---